t9liverpool/me/index.md

 ## About Me

-I am a Ph.D. student at ...
+I am a doctoral candidate at the College of Intelligence and Computing, Tianjin University.
+Currently, I do research at the Lab of Machine Learning and Data Mining under the supervision of [Prof. Qinghua Hu](https://cic.tju.edu.cn/faculty/huqinghua/index.html).
+My doctoral thesis focuses on Open Set Recognition.

 ## Research Interests